 The Haitian Ecological Network (Rezo-Ekolo), a consortium of 13 NGOs, has committed to working together to develop and implement a 5 and 10-year national biodiversity strategy, with Société Audubon Haiti elected to oversee management of funds directed towards conservation.
-Birdlife International has secured an emergency grant through the Critical Ecosystem Partnership Fund (CEPF) to provide long-term support and mentorship structure to Rezo-Ekolo and to establish a Project Council, within which GWC would play a role.
+Birdlife International has secured an emergency grant through the Critical Ecosystem Partnership Fund (CEPF) to provide long-term support and mentorship structure to Rezo-Ekolo and to establish a Project Council.

 The partners will conduct the following actions: